Introduction to structural drawing for building construction -- to load analyses, concrete and steel plan

 |Upon completion of the course, the student will be able to...|

-- Prepare floor framing plans for buildings with steel, concrete and wood structural systems.
+- Prepare structural floor framing plans, details and sections for buildings with wood structural systems.

-- Prepare details and sections of buildings with steel, concrete and wood structural systems.
+- Prepare structural floor framing plans, details and sections for buildings with concrete structural systems.

 - Demonstrate oral and written communication, computation and problem-solving skills appropriate to the level of the coursework.